lmachens/master-password/README.md

 ## First start

 You need to generate a master password, which is used to encrypt the secrets.
+The hashed password is saved in a file called `.password`

 ```
 node src/createHash.js YOUR_MASTER_PASSWORD